-Computing: Virtual and in-person students will need regular access to a computer for data processing and collaborative work.
+Computing: Students will need regular access to a computer for data processing, presentation creation and other collaborative work.
 You will need a device with a functioning webcam and speaker/mic.
-If you do not have a computer that meets these specifications, please let the instructor know asap.
+If you do not have a computer that meets these specifications, please let the instructor know asap so they can help find a loaner device.